Financing Sarah

 “I wonder if you could help me?”

-It will help you get the information you need, such as the name of the right person, or when the best time to contact the prospect.
+It will help you get the necessary information, such as the right person’s name or the best time to contact the prospect.
 I always ask:

 “What’s the best time to catch them?”

-Learn the names of gatekeepers and be friendly, they will advocate for the decision makers to call you back, or take your call- you need them.
-If you don’t have a phone number, send your prospect an e mail and when you don’t get a response, give the company main number a call, ask for their secretary, or person who helps keep them organized.
-Let them know you sent the decision maker an e mail and need help getting it to them.
-People usually enjoy being helpful, it takes time, but well worth it.
+Learn the names of gatekeepers and be friendly; they will advocate for the decision-makers to call you back or take your call- you need them.
+If you don’t have a phone number, send your prospect an e-mail, and when you don’t get a response, give the company’s main number and ask for their secretary or the person who helps keep them organized.
+Let them know you sent the decision maker an e-mail and need help getting it to them.
+People usually enjoy being helpful; it takes time, but it is worth it.

 This helps break the ice and makes your business stand out from the crowd.
-Pat Cavanaugh, Inc.com sales guru says, “It’s amazing that the crazy little thing we sent to our company helped us get the Fortune 500.
-When we call, they say, ‘Oh yeah …. you were the ones who they sent me … ” If you don’t have a sample of a product, or service then send a letter to them, don’t just send a little letter envelope, send an express envelope that looks important.
+Pat Cavanaugh, sales guru, says, “It’s amazing that the crazy little thing we sent to our company helped us get the Fortune 500.
+When we call, they say, ‘Oh yeah …. you were the ones who they sent me … ” If you don’t have a sample of a product or service, then send a letter to them; don’t just send a little letter envelope, send an express envelope that looks important.

 10) Cold call early in the morning or late in the afternoon

 These are the best times to decide.
-According to InsideSales.com Thursday is the best day of the week to cold call, Wednesday is the second, and Tuesday is the worst.
+According to InsideSales.com, Thursday is the best day to cold call, Wednesday is the second, and Tuesday is the worst.

 11) Be persistent